MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-deepdive.md

 -  **Info.plist** – The `Info.plist` is where application properties such as the application name, icons, launch images, and more are set.
 This is a powerful file and a thorough introduction to it is available in the  [Working with Property Lists](~/ios/app-fundamentals/property-lists.md) guide.
 -  **Entitlements.plist** - The entitlements property list lets us specify application  *capabilities* (also called App Store Technologies) such as iCloud, PassKit, and more.
 More information on the  `Entitlements.plist` can be found in the  [Working with Property Lists](~/ios/app-fundamentals/property-lists.md) guide.
 For a general introduction to entitlements, refer to the  [Device Provisioning](~/ios/get-started/installation/device-provisioning/index.md) guide.

-## Architecture and App Fundamentals
+## Architecture and app fundamentals

 Before an iOS application can load a user interface, two things need to be in place.
 First, the application needs to define an *entry point* – the first code that runs when the application’s process is loaded into memory.
 Second, it needs to define a class to handle application-wide events and interact with the operating system.